Nieradka21/Nieradka21/README.md

 -👀 I’m interested in learn new things, and improve my codes,lol :)

--🌱 I’m currently learning python, html and css. but i'm beginner inthis big tecnology world.
+-🌱 I’m currently learning java, html,angular and css. but i'm beginner inthis big tecnology world.

 -💞️ I’m looking to collaborate in every simple project to learn more and then the hardest projects.